NIRSpec IFU Spectroscopy APT Template

 This option is available to automatically add calibration exposures to a science exposure.
 For the IFU template the only options are NONE or WAVECAL.
 NONE is the default and is recommended because Autocals can add significant overhead to an observation.

 NIRSpec's IFU may be used to obtain data for a region larger than its 3 × 3 arcsec size by creating a mosaic pattern.
 The use of APT's mosaic tool is described in the article NIRSpec FS and IFU Mosaic APT Guide.

-A variety of observatory level special requirements may be chosen.
+A variety of observatory level special requirements may additionally be specified.

 The comments field should be used only to record observing notes.
 They will become part of the APT file and therefore of the submitted proposal.